 As a registered California Architect I love to help transform my clients' unique needs and opportunities, adding a dash of something special, to create a house beyond their expectations, their personalized home.

 We like to have an initial meeting to find out what the client wants to do and so we can provide a realistic fee.
-Understanding the project goals is part of our process that deals with the all too common problem of projects going over time and over budget: trial and error do-overs and changes during construction.
+Understanding the project goals is critical to be sure our clients' projects do not go over time and over budget caused by trial and error do-overs and changes during construction.

-Communication during a step-by-step process is key: understand the project goals, review and confirm with the client that the proposed design matches those goals, identify permits required, and then put together the technical and engineering drawings needed for permitting, bidding, and construction.
+Communication during a step-by-step process is key: 1) understand the project goals, 2) review and confirm with the client that the proposed design matches those goals, 3) identify permits required, and then 4) transform the design into the technical and engineering drawings needed for permitting, bidding, and construction.

 I have a Bachelor of Architecture degree from the University fo Southern California.
 I am a registered California Architect and a LEED AP (Leadership in Energy and Environmental Design).
 More importantly.
 I have 45 years of practical experience working with clients, building departments, and contractors.

-Generally, when the scope of the architect's effort can not be defined or is open-ended, such as evaluating the feasibility of multiple sites, we charge hourly rates.
-When the scope of architect's services and the size and scope of the project is well defined, we will propose a fixed fee.
+Generally, when the project is not well defined or is open-ended, such as evaluating the feasibility of multiple sites, we prefer to charge hourly rates.
+When the scope of architect's services and the size and scope of the project is well defined, we are able to propose a fixed fee.

-An architect’s largest obstacle is knowing what you want and need.
+An architect’s largest obstacle is finding out you want and need.
 Organizing your preferences, goals and objectives will help you sort out which architects are the best match for you and your project and help the architect propose an appropriate fee.